Skip to content

 • HR document approvals

-Some organizations need everyone - and we mean everyone - to authenticate through their corporate SSO.
-No exceptions.
-Tallyfy can lock down access so that SSO becomes the only way in.
+Organizations can require all users to authenticate through corporate SSO.
+Tallyfy can lock down access so SSO becomes the only authentication method.

-• Identity Provider Provisioning: Can’t invite new members via email anymore - all users must come through your corporate identity provider.
+• Identity provider provisioning: All users must come through your corporate identity provider

-This gives you total control over authentication and helps meet those strict compliance requirements.
-For the technical details and security implications, check our Compliance documentation on Mandatory Single Sign-On.
+For technical details and security implications, see Compliance documentation on Mandatory Single Sign-On.

-Ready to enable “SSO only” mode?
-Just contact Tallyfy support.
+To enable “SSO only” mode, contact Tallyfy support.

-1. Organizational Login Portal: Users hit a customized Tallyfy login link made just for your organization.
+1. Organizational portal: Users access a customized Tallyfy login link for your organization

-2. Identity Provider Redirect: Tallyfy sends them straight to your company’s login portal (like Microsoft Azure AD or Google Workspace).
+2. Identity provider redirect: Tallyfy redirects to your company’s login portal (Azure AD, Google Workspace, etc.)

-3. Corporate Authentication: They enter their regular work credentials and complete any multi-factor authentication you’ve set up.
+3. Corporate authentication: Users enter work credentials and complete multi-factor authentication

 SSO Login Flow Diagram